-What do you study in an MBA with marketing specialisation?
+What do you study for an MBA with a marketing specialisation?
 What subjects does this course cover?
 This article will help you find the answers to these questions as we reveal our MBA marketing syllabus.

 Keep in mind that we only shared the highlights of the syllabus.
 To get a detailed overview of the course, we recommend checking out the course page.

 upGrad’s MBA Marketing Syllabus

 upGrad offers the MBA (Global) with Specialisation in Digital Marketing program with MICA and Deakin Business School, which is among the Top 1% B-Schools across the globe.

 The program lasts for 21 months and has a detailed curriculum.
 Keep in mind that we can’t cover the exhaustive MBA marketing syllabus of our course in an article, so we’re sharing the prominent highlights of the same:

 Product Management 101

 Our MBA marketing syllabus starts by covering the fundamental concepts of product management.
 You will learn how to conduct market research for a product by analysing the market size and customer preferences.
 It will help you analyse the industry players and trends while also explaining what a product life cycle is.

 You will learn about the different market sizing techniques (TAM, SAM, Target Market), business model canvas, and product adoption curve.